 How to answer the case study

 Here we will focus on the consulting type case studies.
-There are four steps which will greatly increase your chances of success by helping you to structure your answer in an intelligent and commercially aware fashion.
+There are four steps that will greatly increase your chances of success by helping you to structure your answer in an intelligent and commercially aware fashion.

 The Ivy Case is a system created by a Harvard professor who coached students for interviews at top-tier consultancies such as McKinsey.
 He summarised that all case studies were a combination of the following 12: